pytorch/xla/README.md

 seem to hang at startup, verify that the IP of your TPU node is still the same of the one you have configured.

+If you are planning to be building from source and hence using the latest _PyTorch/TPU_ code base, it is suggested for you to select the _Nightly_ builds when you create a Cloud TPU instance.

 Then run `test/run_tests.sh` and `test/cpp/run_tests.sh` to verify the setup is working.